itohio/EasyRobot/x/marshaller/SPEC.md

 gobUnmarshaller := gob.NewUnmarshaller()

-// Simplified pattern: single constructor when only one direction is supported textMarshaller := text.New()           // Text only marshals v4lUnmarshaller := v4l.New()           // V4L only unmarshals
+// Simplified pattern: single constructor when only one direction is supported textMarshaller := text.NewMarshaller()           // Text only marshals v4lUnmarshaller := v4l.New()           // V4L only unmarshals

 // Use immediately